U.S. Agent vs. Registered Agent vs. Virtual Mailbox: What's the Difference?

 A U.S. Agent is a person or company physically located in the United States that serves as the official point of contact between a foreign manufacturer and a U.S. federal regulatory agency.
 The role is defined by federal regulation and is tied to a specific agency.

-Who requires it: FDA (for cosmetics under MoCRA, medical devices under 21 CFR 807, food facilities), FCC (for equipment authorization under 47 CFR 2.911), NHTSA/DOT (for foreign vehicle manufacturers under 49 CFR §551.45), and EPA (for certain TSCA obligations).
+Who requires one: FDA (for cosmetics under MoCRA, medical devices under 21 CFR 807, food facilities), FCC (for equipment authorization under 47 CFR 2.911(d)(7)), and NHTSA/DOT (for foreign vehicle and equipment manufacturers under 49 CFR Part 551, Subpart D).
+EPA/TSCA and CPSC operate differently — see the notes below.

 What the agent does: Receives and forwards official regulatory correspondence from the designated federal agency.
 Serves as the agency's domestic contact for inspection notices, compliance letters, enforcement actions, and other communications.
-In the case of FCC, also accepts service of legal process.
+For FCC and NHTSA, the agent also accepts service of process.

 What the agent does NOT do: File registrations, prepare applications, provide legal advice, manage compliance programs, or make regulatory decisions.
 The agent is a communication channel.